sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

 ![](figures/Rebase_naive.png)

 It seems we can still apply the rules to outdate or move inline comments on added or kept lines, *even though* the final diff is computed against a different base.
-This happens because both the final and update diffs have the same final state (set of lines).
+This happens because both the final and update diffs have the same final state.
 However, we now have a problem with inline comments on deleted lines: especially the offset `Original[B]` does not match `Final[B]` for line A5.
 How can we translate the inline comment in this case?

 Fortunately, we now have a good grasp about how diffs can be used to translate offsets.
-From figure XXX, it is quite obvious that the *base diff* is the missing link between the old state and the new state.
+From the above *states and diffs* figure, it is quite obvious that the *base diff* is the missing link between the old master and the new master.
 Let's plug it into our translation schema.

 ![](figures/Rebase_ok.png)